int128/kubelogin/docs/standalone-mode.md

-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          number for the log level verbosity --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging -h, --help                             help for kubelogin
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          number for the log level verbosity --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging -h, --help                             help for main
-      --version                          version for kubelogin
+      --version                          version for main
 ```

 ### Kubeconfig